 Step by step Avakkai Mango Pickle recipe below:

-- Gingelly Oil (Sesame oil/Nallenai) – 1 cup
+- Gingelly Oil or Nallenai - 1 cup

 - Heat a pan and dry roast fenugreek seeds, shaking the pan so that it gets roasted well.
 Take care not to burn the seeds.
 Transfer it to a bowl and to the same pan add the mustard seeds.